Proud to be a member of the

 During the course, students will investigate themes such as Natural Hazards, Weather Hazards, Climate Change, Ecosystems, Physical Landscapes in the UK, Urban Issues and Challenges, and the Changing Economic World.

 As part of their studies, students will be expected to complete two geographical enquiries, including the use of primary data collected as part of a fieldwork exercise.
 Thus, during the course of their GCSE studies, all students will take part in two fieldtrips to contrasting environments, enabling them to develop their knowledge of both physical and human geography and how they interact together.
+Examples of past fieldtrips include a visit to the Holderness Coast to investigate the impact of coastal management, and a visit to Lincoln to study urban regeneration in the city centre.

 The study of GCSE Geography enables students to develop their skills in each of the following areas: